Sananes/animations/README.md

 There are 2 types of predefined trigger functions, 1 that executes the animation once and another which loops continuously.
 You can pass 2 variables into these functions and that is the ID/Class of the target element and what type of animation you want to execute.
+Multiple elements can be targeted by seperating them with a comma.

 ```
 <button onclick="triggerOnce('#logo', 'wave');">Wave Once</button>
-<button onclick="triggerInfinite('#logo', 'wave');">Wave Continuously</button>
+<button onclick="triggerInfinite('#logo, #tagline', 'wave');">Wave Continuously</button>
 ```

-You can also use `onHover*` class to assign the animation to the `:hover` psuedo selector, adding the class infinite will continuously loop the animation while hovering.
+You can also use `onHover*` class to assign the animation to the `:hover` psuedo selector, adding the class `infinite` will continuously loop the animation while hovering.

 ```
 <button class="onHoverSpin">Spin Once</button>